neverRare/butter/README.md

 ## Road map

 [![A road map for the Butter programming language, depicted in the form style a retro video game map.
 A single road snakes from right-to-left, with multiple stops, ending with a causeway leading to a castle in the middle of a lake.
 A flag is placed on the first stop.
 The project mascot (a cute yellow bear) is at the second stop and exclaims "Let's Go!".
 The stops on the road are: parser, Hindley-Milner with row polymorphism, IR, lifetime analysis, refinement types, and finally LLVM.
 An enormous dragon looms behind the castle.](./roadmap.png)](https://github.com/neverRare/butter/projects/1)

+## Chat with us

+You may join and reach us at [the official Discord server](https://discord.gg/U75vxW5scB), it is still quite fresh.
+You may also join the [/r/ProgrammingLanguages Discord server](https://discord.gg/4Kjt3ZE).
+It is a helpful and friendly community for people interested in building programming languages, compilers, and stuffs.
+It have a dedicated #butter channel.